shubhcoding01/SccoffeeShop-code/README.md

 ## Project Overview

-ScCafe is a web application that offers an elegant, user-friendly interface for browsing our extensive coffee menu, placing online orders, and learning about our sustainably sourced beans.
-Whether you’re looking to order your favorite brew or learn more about coffee origins, ScCafe provides an excellent user experience for every coffee lover.
+ScCafe is a web application that offers an elegant, user-friendly interface for browsing our extensive coffee menu, placing online orders, and learning about our sustainably sourced beans.Whether you’re looking to order your favorite brew or learn more about coffee origins, ScCafe provides an excellent user experience for every coffee lover.

 ## Features
 - **Browse Menu:** Explore our coffee varieties with detailed descriptions and pricing.